focal-lab/ucnrs-experiments/README.md

 These experiments rely on functionality from several projects, many developed by the [Open Forest Observatory](https://openforestobservatory.org/).
 Because they have incompatible dependencies, you will need to create multiple separate conda environments for various steps.
 You will largely follow the instructions provided in the README file of each repository.
 However, if you want to ensure that the code you are using from these projects exactly matches what was used to conduct these experiments, conduct the following steps.
 First, clone the project locally from github.
 Then, from within the project, run `git checkout <tag name>` where the `<tag name>` refers to a named version of the code listed in each of the following sections.
 Also, there is a suggested name for the conda environment for each tool in the following sections.

 ## [MMSegmentation](https://github.com/open-forest-observatory/mmsegmentation/tree/main)
 This project is used for training and deploying state of the art semantic segementation models.
 Our fork has a small set of changes to the base repository.
-The tag is `v.xyz` and the conda environment should be called `mmseg`.
+The tag is `v0.1.0` and the conda environment should be called `mmseg`.

 ## [Segmentation utils](https://github.com/open-forest-observatory/segmentation_utils)
 This project is used for managing practical challenges around preparing data to be used for semantic segmentation experiments.
-The tag is `v.xyz` and the conda environment should be called `segmentation-utils`.
+The tag is `v0.1.0` and the conda environment should be called `segmentation-utils`.

 ## [Spatial utils](https://github.com/open-forest-observatory/spatial-utils)
 This project is a collection of geospatial operations that are somewhat general, but still more complex that what is provided by existing foundational libraries such as `geopandas` and `geofileops`.
-The tag is `v.xyz` and the conda environment should be called `spatial-utils`.
+The tag is `v0.1.0` and the conda environment should be called `spatial-utils`.

 ## [Geograypher](https://github.com/open-forest-observatory/geograypher)
 This project is used for converting per-image predictions into geospatial maps.
-The tag is `v.xyz` and the conda environment should be called `geograypher`.
+The tag is `v0.3.0` and the conda environment should be called `geograypher`.

 ## [Geospatial data registration toolkit](https://github.com/open-forest-observatory/geospatial-data-registration-toolkit)
 This project is used for spatially registring data products from multiple drone missions.
-The tag is `v.xyz` and the conda environment should be called `GDRT`.
+The tag is `v0.1.0` and the conda environment should be called `GDRT`.

 # Data
 All the data required to reproduce these experiments are provided, broken up into `inputs`, `intermediate`, and `outputs`.
 The data can be downloaded from this [box folder](https://ucdavis.box.com/v/UCNRS-UAV-vegetation-mapping).